asamallab/T9GPred/README.md

 (Manuscript)

 ## Repository Organization
-- Codes: This folder contains the information on the computational tool developed in this study
+- (Tool): This folder contains the information on the computational tool developed in this study
-- Figures: This folder contains the codes to generate plots in the manuscript
+- [Figures](./Figures): This folder contains the codes to generate plots in the manuscript

 ## Software Requirements
 - python3